Singapore's decades-long quest to be Asia's new art hub

 "Art has to happen in the cracks; organically, or not at all," said Nguan, who called for reduced regulation on exhibitions and tax incentives to encourage private investment in the arts.

 Whatever Singapore's commercial fortunes, its art community can take heart from the solidarity displayed during the past week.
 A Facebook page, "Art Stage SOS," has been established to help stranded participants find new ways to exhibit their work.
-And the Not-for-profit group Art Outreach has arranged a pop-up fair at the original venue -- Singapore's famous Marina Bay Sands -- which will run across Art Stage's original dates.
+And the not-for-profit group Art Outreach has arranged a pop-up fair at the original venue -- Singapore's famous Marina Bay Sands -- which will run across Art Stage's original dates.

 "It is heartening though to see many galleries and groups coming forward to support the affected exhibitors," said Singapore's minister for culture, Grace Fu, at the opening of the S.E.A Focus fair Wednesday evening, according to a NAC transcript.
 "The camaraderie and strong spirit of the arts sector was in full demonstration.